 It happens every year.
-The cold and flu are running rampant, and if it hasn’t hit you or your family…consider yourself fortunate.
+The cold, flu and now even the coronavirus are running rampant, and if it hasn’t hit you or your family…consider yourself fortunate.
 But here’s the key, there are things that you can do to jump start your immunity and decrease your chances or completely avoid getting sick.

 YES!
 It’s true.

 And I’m not talking about using sanitizer or avoiding crowded spaces.
 This is the stuff that should have been taught in health class.
 But guess what, you’re not going to get it there.
 Unfortunately, if you want to be truly healthy beyond having a good blood pressure and healthy HbA1c, you have to do more than what’s recommended at your doctor’s visit.